brettschalin/startnow-db100-mysql-exercises/README.md

 5. run `npm install`

-#USAGE
+# USAGE

 The examples are all in the 'exercises.sql' file.
 You can verify they work by running `npm test`.
 If you feel like punishing yourself, you can modify the tests or create new ones by looking in the 'test/test.specs.js' file.

+The database being used is a sample called sakila.
+It should already be included in this project.
+You can use the Workbench to explore around the database, and see what different SQL instructions actually do.